anoxic83/AG_SWSEdt/README.md

 CodeTyphon is the Next Generation "Pascal Visual Programming Studio".

 ### Change Log
+**ver 2.4.6a**
+- Add function Replace Team from CSV (TM Editor CSV struct)
+- Add highlight for warning/"dirty" team (player no > 16, player in first "11" has no > 11 or two players has this same number).
+- Add report to file for "dirty" teams.
+- Fix find player duplicates

 **ver 2.4.5a**
 - Add speed skill comparison, column in General Tab, and highlight column to red if value > 82
 - Fix CSV/XML Export to all Players and Teams.